 RELATED READING: Make sure to read up on the best and most suitable pike leaders (both wire and fluorocarbon)

-But even with such a diameter, it remains crucial that you check your fluorocarbon leader fairly often, as every pike bite can worsen its abrasion resistance.
+Even with such a diameter, though, it remains crucial that you check your fluorocarbon leader fairly often, as every pike bite can worsen its abrasion resistance.
 Better safe than sorry, right?

 Can Pike Bite Through Braid?